Thomas Beecham: Personal life

 Beecham was married three times.
 In 1903 he married Utica Celestina Welles, daughter of Dr Charles S. Welles, of New York, and his wife Ella Celeste, née Miles.
 Beecham and his wife had two sons: Adrian, born in 1904, who became a composer and achieved some celebrity in the 1920s and 1930s, and Thomas, born in 1909.
 After the birth of his second child, Beecham began to drift away from the marriage.
 By 1911, no longer living with his wife and family, he was involved as co-respondent in a much-publicised divorce case.
 Utica ignored advice that she should divorce him and secure substantial alimony; she did not believe in divorce.
 She never remarried after Beecham divorced her (in 1943), and she outlived her former husband by sixteen years, dying in 1977.

 In 1909 or early 1910, Beecham began an affair with Maud Alice (known as Emerald), Lady Cunard.
 Although they never lived together, it continued, despite other relationships on his part, until his remarriage in 1943.
 She was a tireless fund-raiser for his musical enterprises.
 Beecham's biographers are agreed that she was in love with him, but that his feelings for her were less strong.
 During the 1920s and 1930s, Beecham also had an affair with Dora Labbette, a soprano sometimes known as Lisa Perli, with whom he had a son, Paul Strang, born in March 1933.
+Strang, a lawyer who served on the boards of several musical institutions, died in April 2024.

 In 1943 Lady Cunard was devastated to learn (not from Beecham) that he intended to divorce Utica to marry Betty Humby, a concert pianist 29 years his junior.
 Beecham married Betty in 1943, and they were a devoted couple until her death in 1958.
 On 10 August 1959, two years before his death, he married in Zurich his former secretary, Shirley Hudson, who had worked for the Royal Philharmonic Orchestra's administration since 1950.
 She was 27, he 80.